 1. Via the Hume Highway

-Once you are on the Hume Highway, proceed North past Craigieburn, take the Northern Highway exit at Beveridge and continue onto the Northern Highway through the townships of Wallan, Kilmore and Tooborac to then arrive at Heathcote.
+Once you are on the Hume Highway, proceed North past Craigieburn, take the Northern Highway exit at Beveridge and continue to the Northern Highway through Wallan, Kilmore and Tooborac to then arrive at Heathcote.

 2. Via the Calder Highway

 Exit Melbourne via the Tullamarine Freeway, connect to the Calder Freeway.
 Proceed north-west past Woodend, taking the second exit into the town of Kyneton and at the roundabout veer north and continue along the Kyneton-Heathcote Road passing through Barfold and Redesdale.

 Coming from Melbourne, head towards the Tullamarine airport.
 Proceed past the airport, following the signs to Sunbury.
 You will drive thru Bulla down a great big dip, crossing a narrow bridge on your way to Sunbury.
 Before Sunbury, there is a roundabout at the turn to Lancefield & Romsey, turn right and follow this road to the end through Romsey and Lancefield.
 It ends in Tooborac at the Northern Highway.
 Turn left and head towards Heathcote past the Tooborac Pub.
 After about 15 kilometres, you will reach Heathcote.

 Via the McIvor Highway: Start on Williamson Street and proceed along the McIvor Highway for 46 kilometres until you reach Heathcote.

 Buses come and go daily from the Heathcote town centre taking you to Melbourne, Bendigo, Shepparton or beyond.

 If you’re visiting Heathcote from Bendigo, why not enjoy the fresh air and ride a bike along the historic O’Keefe Trail.
 Locals recommend stopping by the Axedale Tavern for a refreshment!